Kampbell/eclipse-javacc-plugin/sf.eclipse.javacc/readme.txt

    use Workbench "Back" to go back.

 History
+10/03/07 - version 1.5.7
+- correct double suppress warning
+- preserve unicode escape in characters and strings when formatting
+- correct JJTree grammar to handle >> in outline

 26/11/06 - version 1.5.6
 - restore compatibility with Eclipse 3.1
 - handle case with no src/bin dir defined